xxcandiez/ml/account-assignment/draft.md

   to: _______
 ```

-If you are in the the file explorer on your computer, to if you want to move myFile.f into /myFolder what you
+If you are in the file explorer on your computer, to if you want to move my-file into /my-folder what you
-would probably do is drag the icon that represents myFile.f onto to icon that represents /myFolder.
+would probably do is drag the icon that represents my-file onto to icon that represents /my-folder.
 However,
 since we know that under the hood the file is actually moved by the command mentioned earlier.

-I think that we can interpret it as follows, when you press on and start to drag the myFile.f icon, then
+I think that we can interpret it as follows, when you press on and start to drag the my-file icon, then
-computer program opens the moveFile form and fills in the file: field with the string myFile.f, then when
+computer program opens the move-file form and fills in the file: field with the string my-file, then when
-you move it over the hover over the /myFolder icon it fills in the to: field with the string
+you move it over the hover over the /my-folder icon it fills in the to: field with the string
-/myFolder/myFile.f and finally when you drop the icon it presses the go button.
+/my-folder/my-file and finally when you drop the icon it presses the go button.

 Similarly if you want to create the same affect but you are on a mobile phone,  you would probably open the
-mobile file explorer and navigate to the location of myFile.f, then select myFile.f and press the move button
+mobile file explorer and navigate to the location of my-file, then select my-file and press the move button
-which causes the program to pull out the correct form and fill in the file: field with myFIle.f.
+which causes the program to pull out the correct form and fill in the file: field with my-file.
 The program
 then places you back to the home directory, and then you navigate to the folder you want to move the file
 into and press on it, and the program fills in the ...